lunix33/transcode-watcher/README.md

 ### 4.1 Run on startup.

 If you want to run the service as soon as the computer is booting and if you're using a Linux distribution using systemd, you can use the `transcodewatcher.service` to run the service as a Linux service.

-Simply copy the file into `/etc/systemd/system/` and edit it to be sure the file correctly refect your setup.
+By running the installation process, the service is automatically registered, but if it isin't available you can copy the `<PTR>/transcodewatcher.service` file into `/etc/systemd/system/` and edit it to be sure the file correctly refect your setup.

 exemple:

 ```
 (Original)
-6 ExecStart=<PT:node> <PTR>/main.js
+6 ExecStart=<exec>
 --- --- ---
 (Modified)
-6 ExecStart=/usr/bin/node home/user/transcode-watcher/main.js
+6 ExecStart=home/user/transcode-watcher/bin/transcodewatcher
 ```

 While using this setup, the service will run as `root`, so be sure to put your configuration file at the right place (`/root/.config/`).